Hearing Voices and Seeing Things

 - Psychotic illnesses

-This includes schizophrenia, major depressive disorder with psychotic features, and bipolar disorder.
-In addition to hallucinations, psychotic illnesses are characterized by delusions, disorganized and/or bizarre behavior and moods that don't correspond with what is going on in someone's life.
-Children may show social withdrawal, and inappropriate and unusual use of language.
+This includes schizophrenia, major depressive disorder with psychotic features, and bipolar disorder with psychotic features.
+In addition to hallucinations, psychotic illnesses are characterized by delusions, disorganized and/or bizarre behavior, and moods that don't correspond with what is going on in someone's life.
+Children may show social withdrawal and inappropriate and unusual use of language.
 Looking for these symptoms can be very helpful in telling the difference between psychotic and nonpsychotic illnesses.

 What should you do if you are worried about your child hearing voices or seeing things?

 Talk to your child and try to clarify what he is experiencing.
 Consider how your child is doing in all areas of his life such as at school, with friends, in the neighborhood, and with family.
 Any child with disordered thinking or behavior should be evaluated immediately.
 If you are concerned, speak with your family physician or pediatrician.
 They may be able to help or will be able to refer you to a child and adolescent psychiatrist who is trained to evaluate, diagnose, and treat children with emotional and behavior problems.